jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 ### 49 The Crown not liable for debts of Crown entities, etc
-(1) The Crown is not liable to contribute towards the payment of any debts or liabilities of— (a) a Crown entity or an organisation named or described in Schedule 4; or (b) a subsidiary of a Crown entity or of an organisation named or described in Schedule 4; or (c) any entity in which a Crown entity has an interest; or (d) any other agency or body corporate that is controlled or wholly owned by the Crown.
+(1) The Crown is not liable to contribute towards the payment of any debts or liabilities of— (a) a Crown entity, a Schedule 4 organisation, or a Schedule 4A company; or (b) a subsidiary of a Crown entity, a Schedule 4 organisation, or a Schedule 4A company; or (c) any entity in which a Crown entity has an interest; or (d) any other agency or body corporate that is controlled or wholly owned by the Crown.
 (2) However, this section does not apply in relation to—